 Different tools work best on certain types of foundations.

 So it allows you to apply a little bit at a time with the brush, and after applied all over the face we can

 If you are using a matte foundation, you would do better with a makeup sponge.

-Using a sponge creates a smooth and even finish, two essential qualities for a matte foundation.
+Using a sponge creates a smooth and even finish quickly which it is needed with a matte foundation because it drys fast.